 Consumers should also take the time to make sure that the handle is riveted to the pan using rivets made out of carbon steel as well.
 If a handle is screwed on to a pan, or if it uses rivets that are made of aluminum or some other material other than carbon steel, then they can loosen over time due to flexing caused by heat differences between the two metals.
 Carbon steel rivets on a carbon steel pan will simply last longer.

-Now that we understand the differences between cast iron and carbon steel and how to buy the best carbon steel pan available, it’s time to season that pan to create the perfect cooking surface and to prevent the pan from oxidizing.
+Now that we understand the differences between cast iron and carbon steel, it’s time to season that pan to create the perfect cooking surface and to prevent the pan from oxidizing.
 Below are the steps for seasoning a carbon steel pan.

 The first step is to remove the wax or grease coating that was placed on the pan to protect it from oxidation during transit.
 Using hot water, dish soap and a stiff brush, thoroughly scrub the surface of the pan.
 When that’s done, dry the pan and place it on a burner to finish drying it.
 Now you can move on to the next step of removing the factory coating.